EliasAFZ/Chrome_Extension/README.md

 # Chrome_Extension

 # Description of plug in
-This plug in was inspired by the current chrome plug in [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en)
+This plug in was inspired by the current chrome plug in [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) I wanted to expore web dev a bit and take a crack at making a smaller version of it on my own.
+Currently it stores users that enter a name in a cookie along with a quote and background just for them (quoe/background image expire after an hour and new ones are retrieved).

-# Purpose

 # Pictures
 [![Image from Gyazo](https://i.gyazo.com/a3dc343e5d9fe1792992ab93d759f04b.gif)](https://gyazo.com/a3dc343e5d9fe1792992ab93d759f04b)